turbot/steampipe-mod-oci-insights/dashboards/kms/docs/kms_vault_detail.md

-This dashboard answers the following questions:
+This dashboard answers the following questions for each vault:

 - How is the vault configured?
 - What tags are applied?